 Living with questions is part of the deal for a person of faith.
 It has been said that for the unbeliever there are really no (valid religious) questions, because nothing really has to make sense if there is no God, but the believer has many questions, but not always answers.

 The failure to acknowledge the ambiguous reality of the believer is one of the unfortunate mistakes religious movements make.
 This often takes the form of talking about their aspirations as if this was their reality.
 “In Lubavitch, we don’t hate”, said one Rabbi denying our human failure to control our baser emotions by confusing reality with our aspiration to love others.

-Korach’s statement that every Jew is holy, interprets our mission to seek holiness as if it were a given privilege.
-Korach’s view seems to be based on selectively quoting God’s statement “you will be for me a kingdom of priests and a holy nation”.
-He neglects the implied conditionality of achieving holiness reflected in God’s preceding statement “and now if you will listen to my voice, and you will keep my covenant, you will be for me a treasure from among all the nations....
-Our becoming a holy nation is linked to the command to “Be Holy”, it is a choice that is offered to us.
-Korach does not recognise the choice, everyone is automatically holy.
+Korach’s statement that every Jew is holy, interprets our mission to seek holiness as if it were a given privilege .
+Korach’s view seems to be based on selectively quoting God’s statement “you will be for me a kingdom of priests and a holy nation ”.
+He neglects the implied conditionality of achieving holiness reflected in God’s preceding statement “and now if you will listen to my voice, and you will keep my covenant, you will be for me a treasure from among all the nations... .
+Our becoming a holy nation is linked to the command to “Be Holy”, it is a choice that is offered to us .
+Korach does not recognise the choice, insisting that everyone is automatically holy.